vanitasvitae/pgpainless/index.md

 ## Why should I use it?

+> At FlowCrypt we are using PGPainless in our Kotlin code bases on Android and on server side.
+> The ergonomy of legacy PGP tooling on Java is not very good, and PGPainless improves it greatly.
+> We were so happy with our initial tests and with Paul - the maintainer, that we decided to sponsor further development of this library.
+>
+> -Tom @ FlowCrypt.com

 There are a bunch of reasons why you should consider switching to PGPainless:

 ### Easy to use API